On a Grand Scale for Architecture, Entertainment and Sports

 Kinetic Sculpture – Concept by Anthony Howe

-Within a second collaboration with the artist Anthony Howe, after The Sun, as part of the 2016 Rio Olympic Games, Show Canada produced this kinetic sculpture named Di-Octo, entirely made of stainless steel plates 316.
-Thus, offering greater resistance to corrosion as well as non-magnetic properties.
+Within a second collaboration with the artist Anthony Howe, after The Sun, as part of the 2016 Rio Olympic Games, we were please to produced this kinetic sculpture named Di-Octo.
+Being entirely made up of 316 stainless steel plates, this has the property of offering high corrosion resistance as well as non-magnetic properties.

 This sculpture is made up of 36 branches (containing 16 very fine steel cupolas) revolving around a circular axis.
 It weighs 1400 lbs (635 kg) and is 22 feet high (10.6m) per 10.3 ¾ feet (3.15m) diameter.
 This sculpture may be activated by a wind of 1 mph (1.6 km/h) and can resist winds up to 90 mph (144 km/h).